finn42/MusicLabCopenhegan_MotionAlignment/README.md

 Both MusicLab_motion notebooks include definitions and examples of how to gather and interpolate these datasets according to device time (_collect) or concert time (_aligne).

 This code repo depends on several python libraries, namely pandas, scipy, and numpy.
 The notebooks are shared as CC-BY.
-The resultant data sets can be downloaded from the public OSF project, location TBA.
+The resultant data sets can be downloaded from the public OSF project, https://osf.io/8t4rz/

 Finn Upham
 2021-11-30
+2024-09-19 (link to repo added)